 - 3. Get real.
 Take a look at your schedule, life, and home and decide what is actually workable for you.
 I have friends’ homes that I visit and they are immaculate.
 They have kids too and somehow they keep perfect magazine-worthy homes.
 I have spent more time than I’d like to admit feeling envy over these homes and piling on some guilt and embarrassment over my home for good measure.
 When I step back, however, I can get a reality check.
 I like to have my kids at my house.
 I like to encourage their creativity and allow them to live here as kids.
 It might be possible to keep a perfect house, but right now, I know that I cannot have a perfectly clean house, work, exercise, cook, raise my kids, stay married and stay sane all at the same time.
 Most days, there needs to be some give, and I can keep a clean enough house for my own peace.
 I can be real about my family and accept that some people may have a different situation and THAT IS 100% OKAY!
 I have also come to recognize that if someone comes to my house and judges me for some clutter, that’s on them, not me.

 - 4. Think about your purchases.
 This can be a really hard one, but really take a moment to think about something before you put it in your real or digital cart, and if it makes it into your cart, take another beat.
 Is there a place for it to go?
 Do you already have something similar?
 Will it be used?
 In a culture of consumption, we are surrounded by so many messages of needing more- more clothes, more shoes, more space, more toys, more electronics… the list goes on.
 Our homes, wallets, and environment need us to lower our consumption.
 Simply giving away stuff to get new things isn’t what it once was.
 We also now have great options for smarter choices.
-You want new shoes?
+Do you want new shoes?
 You can now get ones made from recycled water bottles (and leggings too)!
 You’re considering a new purse- what if you sell your old one online first before committing to getting something new?
 Sometimes simply delaying the purchase can show you that you don’t actually need more.
 Help your kids learn this too.
 Get out of the habit of saying “yes” to things just because perhaps they are cheap or small.
 Help your kids understand why we don’t need another plastic toy, in plastic packaging, that will get thrown in a bin in the basement with the twenty other similar items.
 I’ve started working with my kids to have them save up for bigger items they really want.
 If they can get through a store trip without getting anything, I will add two dollars to their savings (my son is now saving for a metal detector and has started realizing that he’d rather save more to get a nicer one rather than rushing to just get one he could buy right now).

 - 5. Take advantage of the internet.
 It is amazing how easy it is to rehome items now.
 There are people out there who can fix, repurpose or use just about anything.
 In building our treehouse, a window got broken.
 I put it on Facebook Marketplace for free and it was picked up within hours.
 We recently installed wood, attached baby gates at our stairs and I’ve been able to sell every single baby gate lurking in our garage.
 I sell clothes, shoes and used makeup on Poshmark.
 Thredup takes bags of clothes to sell for you or donate.
 I bought used clothes from Le Tote for a steal instead of going to the mall.
 There are so many amazing ways to clear your house without just throwing things away, and you can buy used things that work great and keep items in use.